2022 Hong Kong Masters: Quarter-finals

-Playing before an audience of over 5,000 spectators, the reigning world champion and world number one Ronnie O'Sullivan made breaks of 72, 100, 59, 81, and 95 as he whitewashed three-time World Women's Snooker champion Ng On-yee 5–0 in a match that lasted 52 minutes.
+Playing before an audience of over 5,000 spectators, the reigning world champion and world number one Ronnie O'Sullivan made breaks of 72, 100, 59, 81, and 95 as he whitewashed three-time World Women's Snooker champion Ng On-yee 5–0 in a match that lasted just 52 minutes.
 O'Sullivan praised the atmosphere at the tournament, saying "it was nice to play in front of an enthusiastic crowd".

 Semi-finals

 The semi-finals were played on 8 October as the best of 11 frames.
 In the first semi-final, again played before an audience of more than 5,000 spectators, Fu faced Higgins, who won the opening frame with a 105 break.
 Fu tied the scores with a 75 break in the second after Higgins missed a red, but Higgins won the next two frames with breaks of 68 and 83 to lead 3–1 at the mid-session interval.
 Fu won the fifth frame with a 61 break, but Higgins moved into a 4–2 lead with a 91 break in the sixth.
-In the seventh frame, Higgins missed a red while on a break of 41 and Fu took the frame with a 70 break; he also won the eighth frame to tie the scores at 4–4.
+In the seventh frame, Higgins failed to pot a red ball while on a break of 41 and Fu took the frame with a 70 break; he also won the eighth frame to tie the scores at 4–4.
 Higgins made his second 105 break of the match in the ninth frame to take a 5–4 lead, but Fu responded with a 72 break in the tenth to force a decider.
 Fu made the fifth maximum break of his career to defeat Higgins 6–5, marking the seventh time in snooker history that a maximum break had occurred in the deciding frame of a match.
 Fu called his 147 before his home crowd "my best moment so far as a professional".